cncf/wg-serverless/workflow/spec/governance/readme.md

 Project owners can publicly propose community members which have shown these characteristics to be included as owners of the project.
-Majority vote must be used to accept such a proposal.
+Majority vote among the existing owners must be used to accept such a proposal.

 ### Removing project owners

 At times people lose interest in different projects or no longer can invest time into them.
-Also some owners may no longer follow the characteristis/traits mentioned in the [above](#Becoming-a-project-owner) section.
+Also some owners may no longer follow the characteristics/traits mentioned in the [above](#Becoming-a-project-owner) section.
 If this happens project owners have the ability (and responsibility) to remove themselves from the owners duties.
 This can be done via a Pull Request which removes their name from the [owners document](#owners.md).

 It is also possible for current project owners to cast a vote to remove another owner that they feel no longer exemplifies owners duties/characteristics.
-Majority vote must be used to accept such a proposal.
+Majority vote among the existing owners must be used to accept such a proposal.